mallikarjunm034/elitecompus/README.md

    - Other Elite Trainers (IIT/IIM, VIT, SRM, Tier 1 Companies)

 4. **Complete FAQ Section** - Now includes all 10 questions:
-   - What exactly is the Elite Campus Training Program?
+   - What exactly is the Elite Campus Program?
    - Who conducts the training sessions?
    - How is this different from other coaching?
    - Will training cover all recruitment stages?